-Non-compliance Issue 3: failure to put in place a proper liquidity risk management process to ensure that liquidity risks of funds and discretionary accounts under management are adequately addressed
+Non-compliance Issue 3: Failure to put in place a proper liquidity risk management process to ensure that liquidity risks of funds and discretionary accounts under management are adequately addressed

-The SFC issued a circular in late 2016 outlining liquidity-risk-management procedure requirements for management companies of SFC-authorized funds.
+The SFC issued a circular in late 2016 outlining liquidity risk management procedure requirements for management companies of SFC-authorized funds.

-In the Circular, the SFC reiterated that asset managers managing SFC-authorized funds should ensure that policies and procedures are supported by strong and effective governance and operational capabilities.
+In the Circular, the SFC reiterated that asset managers managing SFC authorized funds should ensure that policies and procedures are supported by strong and effective governance and operational capabilities.

-In addition, as part of the SFC's ongoing consultation process for the SFC's Fund Manager Code of Conduct ("FMCC")[5], the Circular proposed to enhance the requirements relating to liquidity-risk management for asset managers.
+In addition, as part of the SFC's ongoing consultation process for the SFC's Fund Manager Code of Conduct ("FMCC"), 5 the Circular proposed to enhance the requirements relating to liquidity risk management for asset managers.

 The SFC cited examples of managers who had not exercised due care, skill and diligence in assessing the liquidity profile of certain funds' assets and liabilities.
-These managers simply relied on information shown on their firms' portfolio management systems and made assessments that did not take into account the historical and expected redemption pattern of a fund or were based on a single quantitative metric or qualitative factor.
+These managers simply relied on information shown on the portfolio management system and made assessments that did not take into account the historical and expected redemption pattern of a fund or were based on a single quantitative metric or qualitative factor.

-Non-compliance Issue 4: deficiencies in setting up a proper governance structure and implementing comprehensive policies and procedures for fair valuation of assets
+Non-compliance Issue 4: Deficiencies in setting up a proper governance structure and implementing comprehensive policies and procedures for fair valuation of assets

 The Circular serves as a reminder to asset managers of the duty to ensure the proper valuation of fund assets.
-SFC-licensed asset managers are subject to the general requirement to ensure that fund assets are valued on a regular basis, in accordance with the constitutive documents of the fund and to disclose to investors the basis for the valuation[6].
+SFC-licensed asset managers are subject to the general requirement to ensure that fund assets are valued on a regular basis, in accordance with the constitutive documents of the fund and to disclose to investors the basis for the valuation.6

-The Circular highlighted instances in which managers did not have proper governance structures in place and had implemented valuation policies that were deemed to be deficient in light of requirements under the Code and under the SFC's separate circular issued on July 20, 2015[7].
+The Circular highlighted instances in which managers did not have proper governance structures in place and had implemented valuation policies that were deemed to be deficient in light of requirements under the Code and under the SFC's separate circular issued on July 20, 2015.
 Examples given include:

-- for suspended bonds and stocks, no assessment of whether historical values reflect the fair value of such assets; - a valuation policy lacking appropriate policies to determine whether fair value adjustments are necessary; and - a valuation policy imposing too high a trigger for escalating fair valuation issues to the internal valuation committee.
+- for suspended bonds and stocks, no assessment of whether historical values reflect the fair value of such assets; - a valuation policy lacking appropriate policies to determine whether fair value adjustments are necessary; and